Uninsured Driver Accident Lawyer You Can Count On

 The stakes are high in many accidents caused by uninsured drivers.
 Your medical bills, vehicle repair costs, replacement income if you cannot work during your recovery and other expenses can quickly add up to thousands of dollars or significantly more.
 Insurance companies know this.
 That’s why they often do everything they can to reduce or deny claims.

 The clock is ticking after your accident.
 You only have three years from the date of your crash to take legal action in Colorado.
 That deadline is two years in Arizona.
 Don’t miss out on your opportunity to demand the money you deserve.
-Contact our law firm and schedule your free case evaluation right now.
+Contact our law firm and schedule your free case evaluation with an uninsured motorist accident attorney you can count on in a crisis.
 We handle cases throughout both states.

 The Longo Firm, LLC – here for you when you need us most.